SelectUSA/website/events/_posts/2016-03-16-going-global.md

 ### SelectUSA Going Global Seminars in France

 From March 14-23, we will hold regional seminars for French companies and investors that are looking to expand in the United States.
-The seminars, each titled "Going Global - Formulating Your Company's Investment in the United States," will feature insight and presentations from representatives of the U.S. Embassy in France, including SelectUSA's Marie-Josee Andrieu, and French business leaders.
+The seminars will be held in Rennes, Lyon, Marseille and Nice.
+Each program, titled "Going Global - Formulating Your Company's Investment in the United States," will feature insight and presentations from representatives of the U.S. Embassy in France, including SelectUSA's Marie-Josee Andrieu, and French business leaders.
 Attendees will hear about how to successfully establish their U.S. investments, the visa process, a case study on French companies that have thrived in the United States, and the upcoming Investment Summit in June.

 ---